Skip to main content

 • Fight cancer

-These claims may sound hard to believe, but scientific studies and research suggests many of them have merit.
-Keep in mind that some of this research has been conducted on animals and not on humans.
-Also, some studies include beet juice or raw beets, not beetroot extract that you’d find in a beet supplement.
-Either way, the studies below demonstrate that consistent intake of beets may enhance your body’s performance.
+These claims may sound hard to believe, but scientific studies and research suggest many of them have merit.
+Keep in mind that some of this research has been conducted on animals and not on humans, and some studies include beet juice or raw beets, not the beetroot extract that you’d find in many beet supplements.
+Still, they demonstrate that consistent intake of beets may enhance your body’s performance.

 • A review of several studies, which were conducted to show the links between beetroot supplementation and exercise endurance, showed that beetroot juice improved stamina, performance, and fatigue rates in athletes.